metamn/react/content/blog/on-design-systems-3/index.md

 Guaranteeing consistency in such environment is possible, but perhaps only on a small scale, with considerable efforts.

-**Component libraries** are Component-based UI frameworks with props-based bindings choosing the open-ended approach for fredom vs. the closed aiming for consistency.
+**Component libraries** are Component-based UI frameworks with props-based bindings capable to choose between the open-ended approach, for fredom, vs. the closed approach, aiming for consistency.

 Again, guaranteeing consistency is possible, with efforts.